ErikFortune/fgv/libraries/ts-json/docs/ts-json.richjsonconverter._constructor_.md

 ## RichJsonConverter.(constructor)

-Constructs a new [RichJsonConverter](./ts-json.richjsonconverter.md) with supplied or default options
+Constructs a new [RichJsonConverter](./ts-json.richjsonconverter.md) with supplied or default options.

 **Signature:**